Ubuntu Server Tutorials

 #inet_interfaces = loopback-only

-The destination will work with virtual domains so leave the mydestination option like this:
+with virtual domains so leave the mydestination option like this:

 mydestination = localhost.localdomain, localhost